awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-cli.md

 ## Step 3: Import interactions data<a name="import-domain-interactions-cli"></a>

+**Important**
+By default, a dataset import job replaces any existing data in the dataset that you imported in bulk\.
+To add new records without replacing existing data, specify INCREMENTAL for the `import-mode`\.
+For more information, see [Updating existing bulk data](updating-existing-bulk-data.md)\.

 After you complete [Step 2: Create a schema and an Interactions dataset](#create-domain-interactions-dataset-cli), you are ready to import data\.
 If you have data in Amazon S3, import data with a dataset import job\.
 If you want to only incrementally import interactions data, you can skip this step and instead use the [PutEvents](API_UBS_PutEvents.md) operation until you have at least 1000 combined historical and incremental interactions\.
 For more information see [Recording events](recording-events.md)\.

  For bulk imports, create a dataset import job by running the following command\.
 Provide the dataset Amazon Resource Name \(ARN\) for your Domain dataset group and specify the path to your Amazon S3 bucket where you stored the training data\.
 Use the following syntax for the path:

 **s3://<name of your S3 bucket>/<folder path>/<CSV filename>**

 Supply the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
-For more information about the operation, see [CreateDatasetImportJob](API_CreateDatasetImportJob.md)\.
+The default `import-mode` is `FULL`\.
+For more information see [Updating existing bulk data](updating-existing-bulk-data.md)\.
+For more information about the API operation, see [CreateDatasetImportJob](API_CreateDatasetImportJob.md)\.

 ```
 aws personalize create-dataset-import-job \